Elements and Principles of Design in Art

 4. Space

 Space is the void between solid objects and shapes.
 It is everywhere and all around us.
-Everything takes up space in one form or another whether it’s two dimensional like drawing and painting, three dimensional like Sculpture and architecture.
+Everything takes up space in one form or another whether its two dimensional like drawing and painting, three dimensional like Sculpture and architecture.

 5. Line